galek/Vulkan/VKTS/README.md

 Changelog:
 ----------

+02/24/2016 - Retested for AMD, Intel and NVIDIA GPUs and removed all layer warnings.
-02/24/2016 - Fixed task infinite wait in case execution thread was faster.
+           - Fixed task infinite wait in case execution thread was faster.
            - Improved scene class, that only used resources can be bound.

 02/23/2016 - Fixed and improved the task executor engine.